jn-programutveckling/project-model/templates/tpl-CONTRIBUTING.md

 # Instructions

+1. Remove the *Instructions* section. :smile:
-1. Change the link target of *open an issue* in the first section to an appropriate URL for your project.
+2. Change the link target of *open an issue* in the first section to an appropriate URL for your project.
-2. Change the e-mail link in the last paragraph ("Feel free to reach out to me…") to match your own e-mail address or however you want to receive messages.
+3. Change the e-mail link in the last paragraph ("Feel free to reach out to me…") to match your own e-mail address or however you want to receive messages.